zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/15-sinhala-google.md

 Do not leave the omnipotence of all omnipotenceWhich is not included in A word.
 This is omnipresent.
 Names are intangible masses.
 'Images' are four Great demons are also sublime images.
 Gedha means lust.
 Is there any lust Whether it is attachment or ambition, greed or a vicious root.
-“Associations The non-manifest means "associates are four associations."
+"Associations The non-manifest means "associates are four associations."
 Illusory, visually, ignorant.
 'To him' means deserving Whether or not these associations are apparent to the weary means to Him